 Before you decide to jump on the road with your partner, maybe invest in a trip to a therapist or counselor.
 It’s always a great idea to evaluate if your relationship is in a place where nomadic life is a good idea.
 And it might just save a life.

 I can tell you right now if we had started RV Life in the early years of our marriage, we would probably have ended up divorced.
 We were two, young, emotionally unintelligent people and travel was not good for us.
 I explain more about this in the video we did 5 months ago if you’re interested in more of the story.

-Get a hold of good personal development books, get some mentors around you who can help you navigate the hard things.
+Read good personal development books, and get some mentors around you who can help you navigate the hard things.
 Good mentors can help you see those blind spots and throw up red flags when they see something amiss.
 That is the whole point of a “blind spot” when driving – you can not see what is there.
-Having a good mentor in your life can help to remove these blind spots in our lives and in our relationships.
+Having a good mentor in your life can help to remove these blind spots in your life and in your relationships.

 RV Life And Van Life Can Be Isolating